chozabu/FriendMap/readme.md

 git clone -b KDE/4.11 git://anongit.kde.org/marble marble
 </pre>
 Build it and copy libmarblewidget.dll.a from Development\marble\src\lib\ to Development\lib\

+For more information on how to compile marble for windows, please refer to http://techbase.kde.org/Projects/Marble/WindowsCompiling.

 ####Clone
+Obtain the source code and put into the correct folder:
 <pre>
 cd Development\RSsourcefolder\plugins\
 git clone git@github.com:chozabu/FriendMap.git